CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-9--Contractible-Maps.lagda.md

 ```
 isEquiv→isContractibleMap : {f : A → B} → isEquiv f → isContractibleMap f
-isEquiv→isContractibleMap isE = isEquiv→secIsContractibleMap (invEquiv (_ , isE))
+isEquiv→isContractibleMap isE = isEquiv→secIsContractibleMap (invEquiv (equiv _ isE))

 Equiv→ContractibleMap : A ≃ B → ContractibleMap A B
-Equiv→ContractibleMap (f , isE) = (f , isEquiv→isContractibleMap isE)
+Equiv→ContractibleMap (equiv f isE) = (f , isEquiv→isContractibleMap isE)
 ```

-## Being an Equivalence is a Proposition
+## Fact 1: Being an Equivalence is a Proposition

 We now turn to the first of the goals that we listed up at the top: showing that `isEquiv f` is always a proposition.
 We'll do this by showing that if we do have an element of `isEquiv f`, then in fact `isEquiv f` is contractible.
-Our definition of ``isEquiv`` is as the pair of a section and a retraction, so this will mean showing that those two pieces are contractible separately.
+Our definition of ``isEquiv`` is as the pair of a section and a retract, so this will mean showing that those two pieces are contractible separately.

 First, some generalities about equivalences.
 These can both be proven